sitamgithub-MSIT/MalDetect/README.md

 5. Install the required dependencies using the `requirements.txt` file in the colab environment.
 6. Happy notebooking!

-**Note**: You need a Comet ML account and API key to run the Comet ML notebook.
+**Note**: To run the Comet ML notebook, you need a Comet ML account and API key.
 The Comet ML account can be created [here](https://www.comet.ml/), and the API key can be found in the Comet ML account settings.

 ## Dependencies